nastaranmansourian/HiTS-ADSAP/README.md

 Random seeds are set through `ecg_emotion/seeding.py`.
 Dataset splitting is performed at the subject level for LOSO experiments to keep the held-out participant separate from the source-subject training data.

-## Code availability

-This private version is provided for peer review.
-The public repository URL and formal citation can be added after acceptance/publication.